(listed in alphabetical order)

-Gina Clepper.
-(Master Robot Genius) Gina is studying Engineering at Purdue University and is a true Robot Genius.
+Gina Clepper (Master Robot Genius) is studying Engineering at Purdue University.
 In middle school, she won numerous FIRST LEGO League tournaments: 2009 and 2011 Ohio State Championship; 2009 FLL World Championship Finalist; 2011 North American Open Tournament (2nd place Robot Performance and 2nd place Research Award).
 In high school, she was the 2014 Buckeye Regional finalist with FIRST Robotics Competition and the 2014 Grand Prize winner with MoonBots (Lego Robots).
 She has also led various robotics workshops and been a counselor for Camp Invention.
 She loves STEM and teaching others, but most of all she loves seeing crazy, creative ideas turn into reality!

 Grace Krietemeyer (Master Robot Genius) has been working with Robot Academy for over 4 years.
 She is a senior at Dublin Jerome High School and is planning to major in Engineering next year.
 She is a current member of FTC team 6150 (Moderately Dangerous) and FRC team 1014 (Bad Robot).
 She was also a member of the well-known FLL team Mindstorms Megabytes, who were 2014 Ohio State Champions and placed 12th of 76 teams at Nationals.